Here are some quick answers to questions I’m frequently asked:

 - What happens if I don’t like the product?
 If we’re at the initial stages (before the first rough draft of the image comes to you) I’ll be flexible about refunds.
 If you change your mind after that, I reserve the right to keep the initial 50% of your payment for time already spent on the project.

 - How do I pay you?
 I prefer Paypal, but can also take Stripe (credit cards) through my StorEnvy store (we’d have to set that one up.)
+In other cases, I can accept a check sent to my PO Box.

 - Do you need a physical copy?
 As much as I’d love to have copies of all the books I’ve worked on, I’m in the process of slowly switching over to ebooks only, so I’ll pass.
 But thanks. ;o)